 Speak Out - an independent evaluation of the Speak Out Dual Diagnosis Program at Weave Youth and Community Services

 Speak Out Dual Diagnosis Program Final Report

 Feasibility and efficacy of the S-Check App: A harm reduction and early intervention smartphone application for methamphetamine use

-Round 5 of the Translational Research Grants Scheme (TRGS) is currently open and funds research projects that will translate into better patient outcomes, health service delivery, and population health and wellbeing.
+Translational Research Grants Scheme (TRGS) funds research projects that will translate into better patient outcomes, health service delivery, and population health and wellbeing.

 The scheme provides grants to staff within local health districts, speciality health networks, NSW Ambulance and NSW Health Pathology.
 The Scheme is designed to build research capacity and accelerate evidence translation within the NSW public health system.